 - Be real.
 When in a relationship show the real you, not the fake you.
 Be honest.
 Trust is vital.
 Trust is gained through honesty.

-- Respect your partner whole heartedly for who they are. never ever force your partner to change into someone who that are not.
+- Respect your partner whole heartedly for who they are. never ever force your partner to change into someone who they are not.

 - Learn to spend quality time with each other.
 There’s no better way to fall more in love with each other as the relationship grows.